 How do I get there today?

-The Flight runs on Wednesday and flies to and from Cairo, Egypt with a stopover in Seiyun in mainland Yemen.
+It used to run every Wednesday from Cairo, Egypt with a stopover in Seiyun in mainland Yemen.
 Seiyun is secured by local and Saudi forces so it’s well protected.
-The flight usually fills up early with locals going to and from the mainland for business so it’s well advised to book about a month in advance.
-The same aircraft make the entire trip and passport control is carried out on Socotra Island.
+The flight would fill up early with locals going to and from the mainland for business so it was well advised to book about a month in advance.

 Arguably the best time to visit is from October to April.
 It’s not too hot or wet, making it the perfect conditions for hiking & flourishing wildlife.
 For more information check out our Socotra Tours!